 - Plastic Trash Bag Program.
 California's trash bag law requires plastic trash bag manufacturers to use a specific amount of postconsumer plastic material to produce the trash bags sold in California.
 It also sets requirements on those selling or distributing regulated trash bags in California.
 Noncompliant companies are ineligible for award of any state contract or subcontract.
 Recycled-content plastic trash bags that comply with this law also satisfy the minimum content requirements of SABRC in the plastic category.

 - Rigid Plastic Packaging Container Program (RPPC).
 California’s law requires that rigid plastic packaging (that holds product sold or offered for sale to the state) meet certain criteria.
 Some criteria includes recycled content.

 Other Buy Recycled Activities

-Construction and Demolition Debris Recycling.
-CalRecycle works with the industry to identify ways to reduce building construction and demolition debris going to landfills and meet California's mandated diversion goal of 50 percent.
+- Construction and Demolition Debris Recycling.
+CalRecycle works with the industry to identify ways to reduce building construction and demolition debris going to landfills, recycle more materials, and meet California's mandated diversion goal of 50 percent.